confluentinc/ksql/docs/developer-guide/ksqldb-reference/insert-values.md

 Produce a row into an existing stream or table and its underlying topic based on explicitly specified values.

-If column names are specified, then the order of the values must match the order of the names.
+If column names are specified, the order of the values must match the order of the names.
 Any column not explicitly given a value is set to `null`.
 Pseudo columns, for example `ROWTIME`, may be provided.